On the rate of convergence of loop-erased random walk to SLE(2): Notation and preliminaries

 exists for $t > 0$ and $t \mapsto \gamma(t)$ is continuous, we say that $(g_t)$ is generated by a curve.
 In this case, the connected components of $\D \setminus \gamma[0,t]$ and $\D \setminus K_t$ that contain the origin are the same.

-By taking $\xi(t)=\exp\{i B(\kappa t) \}$, where $B(t)$ is standard Brownian motion and $\kappa >0$, we obtain \emph{radial Schramm-Loewner evolution with parameter $\kappa$}, or radial SLE$_{\kappa}$ for short (there are several other versions of SLE).
+By taking $\xi(t)=\exp\{i B(\kappa t) \}$, where $B(t)$ is standard Brownian motion and $\kappa >0$, we obtain \emph{radial Schramm-Loewner evolution with parameter $\kappa$}, or radial SLE$_{\kappa}$ for short.
 It is known that SLE$_\kappa$ is generated by a curve; see~\cite{LSW-aop} and~\cite{rohde_schramm}.

+We will also need to work with the chordal version of the Loewner equation which uses the upper half-plane $\mathbb{H}$ as uniformizing domain.
+In this case the equation reads

+where $\xi(t)$ is the (chordal) real-valued driving function.
+Similar properties hold in this case, too, but notice that the normalization is at $\infty$, which is a boundary point of $\mathbb{H}$.
+We refer the reader to \cite{SLEbook} for more details.
+This reference also contains a discussion (see, e.g., p.\ 94) of the reverse-time Loewner equation (or ``inverse flow'' as it is called there), which we shall use in Section~\ref{Sect-hausdorff}.